Nelson Agholor

-Nelson Efamehule Agholor (born May 24, 1993) is a Nigerian-American professional football wide receiver.
+Nelson Efamehule Agholor (born May 24, 1993) is a Nigerian-American former professional football wide receiver.
 He played college football for the USC Trojans and was selected by the Philadelphia Eagles in the first round of the 2015 NFL draft.
 During his five seasons with the Eagles, Agholor won Super Bowl LII.
 He also played one season with the Las Vegas Raiders, two with the New England Patriots, and two more for the Baltimore Ravens.

 Early life

 Agholor was born in Lagos, Nigeria, and moved to the United States at age five.
 He attended Berkeley Preparatory School in Tampa, Florida where he played running back, wide receiver, and defensive back for the Berkeley Buccaneers.
 Agholor was rated by Rivals.com as a five-star recruit and was ranked as the third-best wide receiver in his class.
 He committed to the University of Southern California in January 2012 over Notre Dame, Oklahoma, Florida, Florida State, and Alabama.